maoberlehner/talk-contract-testing-apps-frontend-nation-2025/README.md

-# Stop E2E Testing Your Next.js App!
+# Stop Doing E2E Tests!

 > How to Use Contracts to Write Better Tests for Nuxt Applications